We’ve talked at length about the future of SEO Strategy and current best practices, but what of the past?

 If you tell a modern SEO to cram in a product name or string of words to 4% of a total article word count they’d tell you to go home and read a book!

 The truth is that back in the day this was a very powerful and effective part of the SEO strategy toolkit.
-Ranking was much more linear or binary than it is now and keyword density was the go to method for ensuring that any linked content was pulling its weight to the maximum.
+The ranking was much more linear or binary than it is now and keyword density was the go-to method for ensuring that any linked content was pulling its weight to the maximum.

 Can you see what it is yet?

 It’s easy to take a look at facts like the above and see where SEO strategy has changed over the years.
 We no longer write for SEO, we write for the user.

 Language is an interesting thing.
 Ask ten SEOs whether they would describe this change as “progress” or “forced” and you’ll likely have a split response.
 It’s undeniable that SEO ten years ago was less varied than it is now.
 Modern efforts have to incorporate an array of factors that seems to constantly expand – it’s a juggling act in the truest sense of the world that nevertheless requires constant research and awareness to ensure success and avoid punishment.